Do you love spending time in the water? If so, you’re not alone. Watersports are a popular pastime for people of all ages and from all walks of life.

 If you’re looking for an adrenaline rush, surfing is your watersport.
 Just start small and work your way up to bigger waves.

-If you want to try surfing, you can take a lesson or two.
+You can take a lesson or two if you want to try surfing.
 Or, if you’re feeling brave, you can try it on your own.